ekuns/getdata_assignment/CodeBook.md

 variable measured from the signal, along with the mean, standard deviation, min, max, energy measure, correlation, and so on.
 We were only asked to keep two of those variables, the mean and the standard deviation.

+If the "MeanFreq" columns had been included, it would have expanded this data set by only 13 (not 33) columns, representing the mean weighted frequency of a subset of the 33 variables that are included.

+Thirty-three variables times two (once each for mean and standard deviation) results in 66 quantitative variables.
+Since the subject ID and activity name are essential parts of each measurement, the total number of variables (i.e., columns) in the final data set is 68, two qualitative and 66 quantitative.

 ### Time-domain measurements